July 25, 2025

 Cons

-- Individual tiles can crack if walked on or hit by debris
+- Individual tiles can crack if walked on or struck by debris

-- Higher upfront cost—but a longer lifespan offsets that investment
+- Higher upfront cost (but long-term lifespan offsets it)

 Asphalt Shingle Roofs: Popular, Affordable, and Practical